eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 An EUDI Wallet Solution has a state of its own, as defined by Article 5d of the Regulation.
-The state of the Solution affects the state of all EUDI Wallet Instances of that EUDI Wallet Solution.
+The state of the Solution affects the state of all EUDI Wallet Units of that EUDI Wallet Solution.
 Figure 3 below shows the states of the Wallet Solution:

 ![Figure 3: State-chart of Wallet Solution](media/image3.png)